 - Plenty of plugs in the room but not enough by the bed

 Overall, the HGI LAX – El Segundo was just fine for what we needed on this trip, which was a clean room and comfortable bed near the airport.
-It isn’t fancy, and you won’t be blown away, but if you need a room near the airport, say because of an early flight the next morning, it’ll get the job done.
+It’s just fine if you need a good, cheap bed near the airport.